Utilizing Horseshoe Crabs as a Food Source

 The abdomen of a horseshoe crab is connected to the head through a cartilaginous hinge.
 Its carapace, similar to the head, is composed of chitin and has six spines on each rear side.
 When comparing the two species, Tachypleus gigas generally possesses longer spines on its abdomen compared to Carcinoscorpius rotundicauda.
 These spines of T. gigas often have a yellowish coloration.

 In the case of T. gigas females, they typically have three long spines in the front and three shorter spines at the rear of their abdomen.
 However, it is worth noting that the length and arrangement of these spines may vary among individuals.
-Male T. gigas individuals, on the other hand, usually have spines of the same length throughout their abdomen.
+Male T. gigas individuals, on the other hand, usually have spines of the same size throughout their abdomen.

 Yellow spines of T. gigas; Video still from that source.